What you need to know about the rusty crayfish. Includes habitat, identifying features and what you can do to reduce its impact.

 - Learn how to identify rusty crayfish and how to prevent accidentally spreading this invasive species.

 - If you want to use crayfish as bait, you may only use them in the waterbody in which they were caught.
 It is illegal to transport them over land.
 The maximum number of live crayfish you can have in your possession at one time is 36.

-- If you have any information about the illegal importation, distribution or sale of rusty crayfish, report it immediately to the Ministry of Northern Development, Mines, Natural Resources and Forestry tips line at
+- If you have any information about the illegal importation, distribution or sale of rusty crayfish, report it immediately to the ministry tips line at

 - If you’ve seen a rusty crayfish or other invasive species in the wild, please contact the toll free Invading Species Hotline at